-A Network for Grateful Living is a reflection of the big hearts, skills, and minds of many people over many years.
-Only a handful of us are reflected here, but those who are, take their jobs as stewards of our mission, vision, and values deeply to heart.
-A richness of diverse perspectives informs our work and humble service.
-We warmly welcome you to join our community…
+A Network for Grateful Living reflects the hearts, skills, and minds of many people.
+Only a handful of us are reflected here, but we take our stewardship deeply to heart.
+A diversity of perspectives informs our humble service.
+Get to know us…

-Kristi has spent virtually her entire adult life immersed in the rewarding work of non-profit leadership, fundraising, and organizational development.
+Kristi has spent most of her adult life in non-profit leadership, fundraising, and organizational development.
 In a wide variety of roles, she has helped to lead, fund, and strengthen organizations committed to progressive social and spiritual change.

-In 2001, Kristi started a values-based fundraising consulting and training, and leadership coaching company, and in this capacity worked with organizations such as the Institute for Jewish Spirituality, Buddhist Peace Fellowship, Spirit in Action, Wisdom 2.0, and The Center for Contemplative Mind in Society, among others.
-During this same period, she was also the founding Director of the Soul of Money Institute with Lynne Twist, Director of Development at Kripalu Center for Yoga and Health, and Director of Development and Community Relations for the Center for Mindfulness in Medicine, Health Care, and Society.
+In 2001, Kristi founded a values-based fundraising consulting and training, and leadership coaching business, and in this capacity worked with organizations such as the Institute for Jewish Spirituality, Buddhist Peace Fellowship, Spirit in Action, Wisdom 2.0, and The Center for Contemplative Mind in Society.
+During this time, she was also founding Director of the Soul of Money Institute with Lynne Twist, Director of Development at Kripalu Center for Yoga and Health, and Director of Development and Community Relations for the Center for Mindfulness in Medicine, Health Care, and Society.

 Kristi received her BA from UMass/Amherst, a graduate certificate in Business and Sociology from Boston College, and her Master’s in Public Administration (MPA) with a concentration in Leadership Studies, from Harvard University.

 Kristi is a stage IV cancer survivor who feels blessed to work with her beloved colleagues in sharing the gifts of gratefulness with people around the world.
 She lives in Western MA with her family, and gives thanks every day to be surrounded by the glories of the natural world and a vibrant, loving community.